In Aristotle’s Ideal Democracy, a Good Citizen Was a Good Friend

 Aristotle’s ideal state is just the opposite: it is a magnification of the primary relationships.
 Good government of a city-state, aiming at the happiness of citizens, requires a foundation of friendships between citizens and will promote them.

 This foundation of civic friendship is called by Aristotle “civic concord,” which describes an unfluctuating attitude toward the other individuals constituting your state.
 The attitude comprises both goodwill and a commitment to reciprocal responsibility.
 Its aim is to secure what is expedient for everybody in a morally conscientious way.
 There will always be citizens, unfortunately, who cannot sign up to the project of civic concord any more than they can make serious friendships in their personal lives, “since they try to get more than their share of advantages, and take less than their share of work and public burdens.”
 Aristotle is clear that citizens who love only themselves, and take more than their fair share of their community’s assets, are rightly censured.
 Moreover, “a man cannot expect to make money out of the community and to receive its respect as well; people do not try to make money out of their friends.”
-But where the bulk of citizens treat each other as friends, the state as a whole can pursue happiness.
+But where the bulk of citizens treat each other as friends, the state as a whole can pursue happiness.“It is insufficient, in virtue ethics, merely to respond to friendly overtures: you need to be a self-starter, to initiate and actively foster cooperation yourself.”

 The utility partnership between citizens takes place on a larger canvas than utility friendships in your workplace or school.
 Yet Aristotle’s emphasis on fellow citizenship as a species of friendship underlies his sense that there was a size beyond which happy city-states would not grow.
 He speaks with amazed disapproval of Babylon, so large that “when it was captured a considerable part of the city was not aware of it three days later.”
 Overpopulation also leads to poverty; one lawgiver at Corinth he mentions argued that the best policy is to maintain the same numbers across time.
 Aristotle believes that there is a natural limit to the size of a civic community which functions well, just like a ship.
 A ship needs to be neither too small (no wider than an arm) nor too long (a quarter of a mile), because in neither case will it function effectively.
 Even in the fourth century BCE, he seems more concerned about overpopulation than its opposite.
 He also uses the “ship of state” metaphor to illustrate civic concord.
 Fellow citizens are partners in a community, as are sailors.
 “And although sailors differ from each other in function—one is an oarsman, another helmsman, another lookout man, and another has some other similar special designation,” and so their individual competencies are peculiar to each, they are also aiming at a common goal, “security in navigation is the business of them all.”
 Similarly, in a happy state, although citizens have different occupations, they share the common goal of their community’s welfare.